jenkins-x/jx-community/TOC/README.md

 ### Initial Charter

-This document will define how the committee is to manage the project until it has transitioned to an elected steering committee, as well as what governance must be in place.
+This document will define how the committee is to manage the project until it has transitioned to an elected TOC, as well as what governance must be in place.

 A charter should cover all of the following topics:
-* Scope of rights and responsibilities explicitly held by the steering committee
+* Scope of rights and responsibilities explicitly held by the TOC
-* Steering committee structure
+* TOC structure
 * Committee decision-making process, including for changes to the charter
 * How are meetings conducted
    * Frequency and duration